<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 Quick links:

-When you move into a new place, setting up your utilities can be one of the biggest headaches.
-Not only can it be stressful and complex, but it can be time-consuming, too.
+Setting up your utilities can be one of the biggest headaches when you're moving house.
+It's the worst combination of important, boring and complex, and it can be time-consuming, too.

 This guide covers the process of setting up your new home’s utilities, including:

-Find out how to avoid billing issues, minimise service interruptions, and create a predictable bill cycle, so you can start enjoying your new home straight away without worrying about any unexpected costs.
+Find out how to avoid billing issues, minimise service interruptions, and create a predictable bill cycle, so you can get on with the settling in to your new place, rather than worrying about bills.

-So, whether you're a homeowner or a tenant, keep reading to find out everything you need to know to make your move as hassle-free as possible.
+This guide covers all the details, whether you're buying or renting, so keep scrolling to find out everything you need to know to make your move as hassle-free as possible.

 ✅ Notify current suppliers

 Inform your current energy, water, broadband, and other providers as soon as possible.
-This should ideally be 2-4 weeks prior to your move.
-If that’s not possible, aim for at least 48 hours before.
-The more notice you give, the better, as it will help suppliers to accurately calculate your final bill and allow you to budget accordingly.
+This should ideally be 2-4 weeks before you move.
+If you're moving last minute, aim for at least 48 hours before.
+The more notice you give, the more likely it is you'll get an accurate final bill.

 ✅ Understand your fixed tariff